bscotch/stitch/packages/vscode/README.md

   - Go-to-definition
   - Find all references
 - Autocomplete for a project's resources ( sprite IDs, object IDs, ...)
-- Autocomplete and validation for `.yy` and `.yyp` files
-- A JSONC formatter that works on `.yy` and `.yyp` files, outputting the same format that GameMaker uses for these files (set this extension as your `defaultFormatter` for `jsonc` files)
+- Format and validate `.yy`/`.yyp` project files.
+(To use it, set it as your default formatter for those filetypes.)

 ## 🛣️ Roadmap